AcademySoftwareFoundation/OpenTimelineIO/docs/design/editorial_design.md

 # Expanded Implementation

 ## Proposal

+> **Note:** This is currently in discussion and will most likely be removed in favor of a different system

 For editing commands, we should strive to do all validation and assert that everything "works" before committing anything on the timeline.
 A simple atomic command structure will provide that level of sophistication.

 ```cpp